Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Condensed Annotation Guidelines

 \item \textbf{Single-root constraint:} Every sentence was required to contain exactly one syntactic root, including minimal, elliptical, or fragmentary utterances (e.g., \textit{si mmh}).
 The root was assigned to the lexical item carrying the greatest semantic weight.

-\item \textbf{Ambiguity tolerance:} Structural ambiguity was treated as an inherent property of spoken CSW data rather than as an annotation error.
+\item \textbf{Ambiguity tolerance:} Structural ambiguity was treated as an inherent property of spoken conversational bilingual data rather than as an annotation error.
 Annotators were instructed to prefer linguistically plausible analyses over maximally specific ones.

 \item \textbf{Internal consistency:} All annotations were reviewed for internal consistency, with particular attention to agreement between UPOS tags and dependency relations.

 \item \textbf{Conservative tokenization:} Original corpus tokenization was preserved whenever possible.
 Token splitting or insertion of additional rows was permitted only when necessary to support accurate syntactic analysis. \end{itemize}